- 1 What happened to the Santa Cruz River in Tucson?

 The Santa Cruz River was the lifeblood of Tucson for early Native Americans, the Spanish Conquistadores and early American settlers.
 It languished for years and became dry most of the year as the water table dropped.
 It also became a neglected trench and trash heap.

-Why did the Santa Cruz River dry up?
+Why does the Santa Cruz River flow north?

 Is the Santa Cruz River dry?